annetutil/annet/docs/usage/tutorial.rst

   !
   end

-Let's play with annet
+Let's Play with Annet
 ----------------------

-Create first generator
+Create First Generator
 ^^^^^^^^^^^^^^^^^^^^^^

-For now, we create generator of interface descriptions.
+For now, let's create a generator for interface descriptions.

-Create file ``generators/description.py``.
+Create a file ``generators/description.py``:

 .. code:: python